eClosing 101: What It Is And How It Works

 In-Person E-Notarization (IPEN)

 This type of closing occurs when using a notary public that is permitted to perform notarial acts electronically without the use of paper, but all parties are required to be physically present per state law.

 Remote Online Notarization (RON)

-Take out the in-person part of the equation completely and you have a remote online notarization (RON) in order to complete the closing process.
+Take the in-person part out of the equation completely and you have a remote online notarization (RON) in order to complete the closing process.
 Documents are signed and notarized in an electronic form and the signer appears before the remote notary using online audio-visual technology.
 This allows for greater convenience and it could prevent missing signature oversights, but RON isn’t allowed in all states.